at the Library

 3. Does the ETHZ library own a printed version?

-Our BEAST catalogue informs you about the ETHZ subscriptions, and allows you to order an entire volume (only past years, not the current one) or a copy of an article through an inter-library loan.
+BEAST catalog informs you about the ETHZ subscriptions, and allows you to order an entire volume (only past years, not the current one) or a copy of an article through an inter-library loan.

 4. Can another library provide the article?